Postman-Student-Program/lesson-completion-api/README.md

 ## Updating production server

-- SSH into server (need to update EC2 instance security rules to allow your IP)
+- SSH into server (In AWS, need to update EC2 instance security rules to allow your IP to access port 22 on lesson completion api. syntax for you IP addess: `<your public ip address>/32`)
 - `cd` into the lesson api dir
 - Pull latest changes: `git pull origin main`
-- Reload pm2: `pm2 reload ecosystem.config.js --env production`
+- Reload pm2: `pm2 reload ecosystem.config.js --env production`.
+This runs the app on port 3000 (or port specified in .env)
+- Check nginx status: `systemctl status nginx`
+- If nginx is not running, start it with: `systemctl start nginx`
+- Remove the SSH (port 22) rule from ec2 instance

+IMPORTANT: If the ec2 instance is rebooted, the instance public IP address might change.
+If it changes, you will need to update the resource endpoints in AWS API Gateway, and redeploy the API, otherwise `504` errors will be returned.